 Anyone who believes they have received a notice in error has the right to provide a counter notice under Copyright Law, Title 17 U.S.C.; section 512.

-If you have any questions related to P2P file sharing software and networking, or this notice, please contact the Call Center at 970-247-7444.
+If you have any questions related to P2P file sharing software and networking, or this notice, please contact the Help Desk at 970-247-7444.

 Example of an infringement notice